Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2013--sample-paper-4.md

 <div class='workings'>
 <div class='working'>

-Let's make the denominator same for all fractions.
+Let's make the denominator the same for all the fractions.

 LCM for $4, 3$ and $12 = 12$